-iii.
+When any the charmon non-oute submitted to iii.
 Who are the observer reports submitted to:- Observer reports shall be submitted to the FA. iv.
 Timeframe for submission of observer reports:- Observer reports are submitted to FA every week during observation on board.
 The complete observer reports are required to be submitted to FA within one week after completion of observed trip. v.
-Other relevant information (including plans for further improvement - in particular to reach coverage of 10% of the effort):- N/A VMS The items of "ii" are required in association with the Resolution on establishing the CCSBT Vessel Monitoring System i.
-For Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT reference to applicable legislation and penalties:- The applicable legislations are the DWFA Article 9, Subparagraph (6) paragraph 2 Article 10, Subparagraph (2) and (6) paragraph 1 Article 13, Article 36, and Article 41, and Regulations for Tuna Longline Fishing Vessels Proceeding to the Indian Ocean for Fishing Operation: Article 33 to 37-1, Regulations for Tuna Longline Fishing Vessels Proceeding to the Atlantic Ocean for Fishing Operation Article 33 to 37-1, Regulations for Tuna Longline or Purse Seine Fishing Vessels Proceeding to the Pacific Ocean for Fishing Operation Article 43 to 48.
+Other relevant information (including plans for further improvement - in particular to reach coverage of 10% of the effort):- N/A i.
+For Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT provide references to applicable legislation and penalties:- The applicable legislations are the DWFA Article 9, Subparagraph (6) paragraph 2 Article 10, Subparagraph (2) and (6) paragraph 1 Article 13, Article 36, and Article 41, and Regulations for Tuna Longline Fishing Vessels Proceeding to the Indian Ocean for Fishing Operation Article 33 to 37-1, Regulations for Tuna Longline Fishing Vessels Proceeding to the Atlantic Ocean for Fishing Operation Article 33 to 37-1, Regulations for Tuna Longline or Purse Seine Fishing Vessels Proceeding to the Pacific Ocean for Fishing Operation Article 43 to 48.
 Penalties of VMS violation are identical to the penalties in Description vii of the Daily Logbook section of this form.
-Other (for example, use of electronic monitoring etc.) N/A i.
-Observation required for towing of SBT ii.
-Monitoring systems for recording losses of SBT (in particular, SBT mortality).
+N/A iv. v.